-[7] When the Prosecutor General approached this Court seeking a preservation of property order she premised the application on the grounds that there are reasonable grounds to believe that the properties sought to be preserved are the proceeds of unlawful activities, namely: fraud; contravention of the provisions of the Public Procurement Act ,2015 offences in terms of the Public Procurement Act, 2015; and a contravention of the provisions of the Business and Intellectual Property Authority, 2016.; contravention of the provisions of the State Finance Act, 1993 offences in terms of the Anti-Corruption Act, 2003; and money laundering offences in contravention of s 6 of the Prevention of Organized Crime Act, 2004.
+[7] When the Prosecutor-General approached this court seeking a preservation of property order, she premised the application on the grounds that there are reasonable grounds to believe that the properties sought to be preserved are the proceeds of unlawful activities, namely: fraud; contravention of the provisions of the Public Procurement Act 2015, a contravention of the provisions of the Business and Intellectual Property Authority, 2016; contravention of the provisions of the State Finance Act, 1993, offences in terms of the Anti-Corruption Act, 2003, and money laundering offences in contravention of s 6 of the Prevention of Organized Crime Act, 2004.

-[8] This Court on 03 May 2019 granted, a preservation of property order.
-The Prosecutor General wasted little time and on 08 May 2018 she caused the preservation of property order to be served on the applicants.
-On 29 May 2018 the applicants, acting under s 52(3) of the Act, gave notice that they intend to oppose the making of a forfeiture order, they also filed their affidavit as contemplated in s 52(5) of the Act.
+[8] The court on 03 May 2019 granted a preservation of property order.
+On 08 May 2018, the Prosecutor-General caused preservation of property order to be served on the applicants.
+On 29 May 2018 the applicants, acting under s 52(3) of the Act, gave notice that they intend to oppose the granting of a forfeiture order.
+They also filed their affidavit as contemplated in s 52(5) of the Act.

-[9] On 11 June 2018 the 1st and 2nd respondents applied to this Court for the Court to condone their late filing of their s 52(3) notice.
-The Prosecutor General, pursuant to s 59(1), on 12 September 2018, applied to this Court for an order forfeiting to the State all or any of the property that is subject to the preservation of property order.
-The s 59(1) application, i.e. the forfeiture of property application was set down for hearing on Thursday, 4 October 2018.
-On the date (that is on 04 October 2019) that the s 59(1) application was set down for hearing the applicants indicated to this Court that they intend to , in terms of Rule 61 of this Court’s rules bring an application to set aside the founding affidavit in support of the forfeiture of property application as an irregular step.
+[9] On 11 June 2018, the applicants applied to the court for condonation of the late filing of their s 52(3) notice.
+The Prosecutor-General, pursuant to s 59(1), on 12 September 2018, applied to this court for an order forfeiting to the State all or any of the property that is subject to the preservation of property order.
+The s 59(1) application, i.e. the forfeiture of property application, was set down for hearing on Thursday, 4 October 2018.
+On the date that the s 59(1) application was set down for hearing, the applicants indicated to this court that they intend to , in terms of rule 61 of this court’s rules, bring an application to set aside the founding affidavit in support of the forfeiture of property application as an irregular step.

-[10] On 16 October 2018 the Court made an order regulating the further proceedings of the interlocutory proceedings referred and allocated a hearing date being 24 June 2019, to hear arguments on the applicants’ rule 61 application.
-On 11 December 2018 applicants filed the anticipation application setting the matter down for hearing on 11 January 2019.
-On 14 December 2018, the applicants filed a further application in terms of s 58 (1) (a) of the Act in which application the sought an order to rescind the preservation order.
+[10] On 16 October 2018, the court made an order regulating the further conduct of the interlocutory proceedings referred to and allocated a hearing date, being 24 June 2019, to hear arguments on the applicants’ rule 61 application.
+On 11 December 2018, applicants filed the anticipation application setting the matter down for hearing on 11 January 2019.
+On 14 December 2018, the applicants filed a further application in terms of s 58 (1) (a) of the Act in which application the applicants sought an order to rescind or vary the preservation order, which application was opposed by the Prosecutor-General.

-[11] The Prosecutor General not only opposed the anticipation application, but she also launched, on 18 December 2018, an application under Rule 61 to declare anticipation application as an irregular step.
-All the three applications were set down for hearing on 11 January 2019 but by consent between the parties the hearing of the applications was postponed to 28 February 2019.
-It is to the three applications that I now turn.
-I will first deal with the hearing to anticipate the hearing of the preservation of property order and the Rule 61 application.
+[11] The Prosecutor-General not only opposed the anticipation application, but she also launched, on 18 December 2018, an application under rule 61 to declare the anticipation application as an irregular step.
+All three applications were set down for hearing on 11 January 2019 but by consent between the parties, the hearing of the applications was postponed to 28 February 2019.
+I will first deal with the notice to anticipate the hearing of the preservation of property order and the rule 61 application.

-The ‘anticipation application’ and the ‘Rule 61 application’.
+The ‘anticipation application’ and the ‘Rule 61 application’

 [12] The applicants framed their notice to anticipate the hearing in respect of the preservation of property order as follows: